 It took her a few seconds to regain her composure, turning her head to face him.
 "Shouldn't you be entertaining all your adoring fans out there?" she asked, pointing her chin towards a trio of tall, barely clothed women she'd heard him refer to as 'the Britneys'.

 "But I'm here doing a good deed!
-I'm trying to chase away that dark cloud that you've been toting around all evening.
+I'm trying to chase away that dark cloud that's been cast over you all evening.
 Come on, Detective!"
 His smile widened, his eyes like laser pointers on hers as his voice took on that eerie, hypnotizing quality.
 "Tell me your utmost desires, what do you really yearn for right now...?"

 She rolled her eyes and huffed out an exasperated 'Lucifer' filled with disdain.
 "If you must know, I'd like to go home, crawl into bed and forget about the world for a week!"